Another ceasefire violation from Armenia

 Trend:

-Armenians were using 60-mm, 82-mm and 120-mm mortars, as well as large-caliber machine guns when shelling Azerbaijani positions.
+Armenians were using grenade launchers as well as 60-mm and 82-mm mortars when shelling Azerbaijani positions.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Shuraabad, Shirvanli, Shikhlar, Yusifjanli, Marzili and Kangarli villages of the Aghdam district, Gorgan, Garakhanbayli, Ashagi Veysalli and Ashagi Seyidahmadli villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam, Khojavand, Jabrayil and Fuzuli districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh village of the Tartar district, Namirli, Garagashli, Yusifjanli, Marzili, Shikhlar and Javahirli villages of the Aghdam district, Gorgan, Garakhanbayli, Horadiz, Ashagi Veysalli and Ashagi Seyidahmadli villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Khojavand, Fuzuli, Aghdam and Jabrayil districts of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.